In Ventura County, we support several different types of applications on the digital mesh network:

 Check the first two boxes: “Connect to latest host on startup” and “Reconnect on connection dropped”.

 Under Client / Sound System – make sure it’s configured for your preferred voice input/output devices.
 A USB headset with microphone boom provides excellent audio.

-Ventura County uses IRC (Internet Relay Chat) for keyboard communications.
+IRC (Internet Relay Chat) is one.
 There are IRC servers linked together throughout Santa Barbara, Ventura and L.A.
 Counties (plus one in Arizona).
 They are available for your use on the network.
 Install an IRC client and join us!
 HexChat works well for Windows.
 Those servers are:

 Additionally there are web interfaces to the IRC network available.
 They’re generally called “MeshIRC” and are available at least on the kg6wxc server.